 Much of ACLS is about determining the right medication to use at the appropriate time and deciding when to defibrillate.
 Along with high quality CPR, these are the only two interventions that are likely to restart the arrested heart, apart from determining the underlying cause of the arrest.
-This makes defibrillation a powerful tool in the hands of the ACLS practitioner.
+This makes defibrillation a powerful tool in the hands of the ACLS practitioner and an important component to understand for your ACLS Certification.
 It is important to know when to use defibrillation.
 Although determining the underlying cause of an arrest is the most important goal in ACLS, defibrillation can reset and restart the heart, buying the practitioner time to explore and treat the H’s and T’s accordingly.

 Rhythms that are not amenable to shock include pulseless electrical activity (PEA) and asystole.
 In these cases, identifying primary causation, performing good CPR, and administering epinephrine are the only tools you have to resuscitate the patient.
 Shockable rhythms are rhythms that are caused by an aberration in the electrical conduction system of the heart.